sjyko/sjyko.github.io/lexicon.md

 roc: p.
 The torso of the built object.
 cyc: p.
 The category or class of the built object.
 osy: p.
 The process of learning for the built object.
+rov: a.
+Amused, funny
+dyv: p.
+The language of the built object.
+coy: p.
+The occupation or job of the built object.
+kyv: p.
+The lifestyle of the built object.
+sok: p.
+Something seen by the built object.
+rya: p.
+Something heard by the built object.
+ado: p.
+The thoughts of the built object.
+soo: p.
+The hope of the built object.
+ory: a.
+Real, existing
+roo: p.
+The progess towards completion of the built object.
+vyp: a.
+Complete
+aso: a.
+Incomplete
 ```